evidence-dev/evidence/CONTRIBUTING.md

 Follow these steps to test your changes

 1. In the project root folder, run `pnpm install` (you will need to install pnpm if you don't have it `npm i -g pnpm`)
-2. `pnpm run dev`
+2. In the `packages/core-components` folder, run `pnpm run package:watch`
+3. In another terminal, in the project root folder, run `pnpm run dev:example-site`

 You should be able to open the `Evidence Development Workspace` on `localhost:3000`.
 Any subsequent changes you make will be reflected on the website.

-Note that changes to the `components` package should be done within `./sites/example-project/src/components`.
-During the build, `./sites/example-project/src/components` will be copied over to `./packages/components`).
-All other packages can be updated directly in `./packages`.
+Note that changes to the `components` package should be done within `./packages/core-components`, they are provided automatically to the example project through the plugin system.

 ### Running the Test Suite locally.